SIRAHFF/documentation/_sources/index.rst.txt

 This project is under active development.

-Check out the :doc:`Tutorials` section for further information, including how to :ref:`install <amber>` the project.
+Check out the :doc:`About SIRAH` section for further information, including how to :ref:`install <FAQ>` the project.

 .. note::